scalapb/ScalaPB/docs/README.md

     docs/mdoc --watch

-In another terminal, in the webiste directory, type:
+In another terminal, in the website directory, type:

+    yarn install

     yarn start